zendesk/samson/plugins/kubernetes/README.md

 which is supported by updating only the pod containers and replica count (not set metadata/annotations).
 Prefer `RollingUpdate` if possible instead.

+### Building multiple Dockerfiles

+ - Set the projects `dockerfiles` attribute to all the files that need to be built.
+ - Add a `samson/dockerfile: Dockerfile.foobar` annotation to the container you want to have a different Dockerfile

 ### Clair security scans

 To security scan docker images using hyperclair, enable hyperclair plugin and add: